Wobo-bright/PictureText/README.md

 # PictureText

 *PictureText* is a Python-based OCR application that extracts text from images using Tesseract OCR and OpenCV.
-It features a modern Streamlit web interface and optional AI-powered text enhancement using Claude.
+It features a modern Streamlit web interface and optional AI-powered text enhancement.

 ---